Geography of Georgia (U.S. state): Physical geography

 There are five major geographical regions of Georgia.
-They are the Appalachian Plateau region, the Ridge and Valley region, the Blue Ridge region, the Piedmont region, and the Coastal Plain region.
+They are the Appalachian Plateau region, the Ridge and Valley region, the Blue Ridge region, the Piedmont region, and the Atlantic Plain region.

 The Appalachian Plateau region is the southern portion of the Appalachian Plateau that stretches from New York through Georgia and west into Alabama.

 The Ridge and Valley region lies in the northwestern portion of the state.
 The area was formed due to extreme folding and faulting events.
 This folding and faulting created a series of ridges and valleys that vary in "height, width and geological materials".
 It consists of limestone, sandstone, chert, mudstone and shale as well as many other types of rocks.
 Much of the land in the area is heavily forested as forests cover almost half of the region.

 The Blue Ridge region of Georgia is situated in the northeast of the state just north of the Piedmont.
 The mountain peaks in the Blue Ridge, which are among the highest in the state, average between two thousand and five thousand feet.
 It includes igneous, metamorphic, and sedimentary geology; the main types of rocks in the area are gneiss, slate and saprolite.
 The soils of the Broad Basin are mostly loamy or clayey Ultiso.

 The Blue Ridge consists primarily of Precambrian metamorphic rocks, and the landscape has relatively high relief.

 The Piedmont region consists of Paleozoic metamorphic and igneous rocks, and the landscape has relatively low relief.
 The Piedmont is the second largest region of Georgia, and it has 3 water systems: the Chattahoochee River, West Point Lake, and Lake Sidney Lanier.
 The rocks of the Piedmont are made up of Precambrian and Paleozoic metamorphic and igneous rocks and the soils are of a finer texture than those found on the coastal plain.
 Some specific types of rock in the Piedmont are schist, gneiss, and phyllite among others.
 Georgia's coastal plain is made up of sedimentary rock dating from the Late Cretaceous to Holocene periods.
 The primary natural mineral resource in the area is kaolin.

 The Coastal Plain region is the largest and includes portions of the Atlantic coastal plain and the Gulf of Mexico Coastal Plain.
 The Atlantic Coastal Plain and Gulf of Mexico Coastal Plain consist of sediments and sedimentary rocks that range in age from Cretaceous to Present.
 The boundary between the Piedmont Region and the Coastal Plain Region is the Fall Line.
 The Sandhills or Carolina Sandhills is a 10–35 mi wide region within the Atlantic Coastal Plain province, along the inland margin of this province.
 The Satilla River is in the Atlantic Coastal Plain.
 Alapaha River, Suwanee River, and the Flint and Chattahoochee rivers flow through the Gulf Coastal Plain and the Florida Panhandle into the Gulf of Mexico.
 Lake Seminole is a reservoir at the confluence of the Chattahoochee and Flint rivers on the Georgia–Florida border.